mermaidzhang/Amazon_Vine_Analysis/challenge/README.md

 # Amazon_Vine_Analysis
 ## Overview
 In this project, I had access to approximately 50 datasets.
 Each one contains reviews of a specific product, from clothing apparel to wireless products.
 I picked one of these datasets and use PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
 The data link is: https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Wireless_v1_00.tsv.gz
-Next, I used PySpark, Pandas, or SQL to determine if there is any bias toward favorable reviews from Vine members in your dataset.
+Next, I used PySpark to determine if there is any bias toward favorable reviews from Vine members in your dataset.

 ## Results
 According to the results